softwaresaved/build_and_test_examples/jenkins/Install.md

 If you specified another port e.g. `9090`, then browse to http://localhost:9090.

-You should see the Jenkins front page.
+You should see the Jenkins front page which will prompt you to "Unblock Jenkins".

+You will be prompted for your password, so enter it into the Administrator password box.

+Click Continue.

+Click Install suggested plugins.

+You may now have to wait a while for the plugins to install.

+Once installed, follow the on-screen instructions.